 All 4 Airflow Docker containers restart and begin running your new image.

 To confirm that your migration was successful, open the Airflow UI at

 localhost:8080and scroll to the bottom of any page.
 You should see your new Runtime version in the footer.

 To push your upgrade to a Deployment on Astronomer Software, run:

-Due to a schema change in the Airflow metadata database, upgrading a Software Deployment to AC 2.3.0 can take significantly longer than usual.
-Depending on the size of your metadata database, upgrades can take anywhere from 10 minutes to an hour or longer depending on the number of task instances that have been recorded in the Airflow metadata database.
-During this time, scheduled tasks will continue to execute but new tasks will not be scheduled.
+Due to a schema change in the Airflow metadata database, upgrading a Software Deployment to AC 2.3.0 can take significant time.
+Depending on the size of your metadata database, upgrades can take 10 minutes to an hour or longer depending on the number of task instances that have been recorded in the Airflow metadata database.
+During this time, scheduled tasks continue to execute but new tasks are not scheduled.

-If you need to minimize the upgrade time for a given Deployment, reach out to Astronomer Support.
-Note that minimizing your upgrade time requires removing records from your metadata database.
+To minimize the upgrade time for a Deployment, contact Astronomer support.
+Minimizing your upgrade time requires removing records from your metadata database.